wolberlab/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
    * - prot_lig_top.pdb*
-     - Topology File of the centered protein in PDB Format with only protein and ligand atoms and new coordinates.
+     - Topology file of the centered protein in PDB format with only protein and ligand atoms and new coordinates.
    * - prot_lig_top.gro*
-     - Topology File of the centered protein in Gromacs GRO Format with only protein and ligand atoms and new coordinates.
+     - Topology file of the centered protein in Gromacs GRO format with only protein and ligand atoms and new coordinates.
    * - prot_lig_traj.dcd*
-     - Trajectory File of the centered protein in DCD Format with only protein and ligand atoms and new coordinates.
+     - Trajectory file of the centered protein in DCD format with only protein and ligand atoms and new coordinates.
    * - prot_lig_traj.xtc*
-     - Trajectory File of the centered protein in XTC Format with only protein and ligand atoms and new coordinates.
+     - Trajectory file of the centered protein in XTC format with only protein and ligand atoms and new coordinates.